How to Gain a Competitive Edge with Generative AI in Energy and Commodities

 How will generative AI help mitigate energy and commodities workforce attrition?

-As energy and commodities sectors continue to manage this ongoing brain drain, GAI can help upskill early-career professionals and therefore reduce the learning curve and accelerate an individual’s ability to generate value for the organization.
+As energy and commodities sectors continue to manage this ongoing brain drain, generative AI can help upskill early-career professionals and therefore reduce the learning curve and accelerate an individual’s ability to generate value for the organization.

 4. What potential risks, regulations and reactive measures might organizations face?

-Furthermore, organizations should be aware of functional limitations when deploying GAI tools:
+Furthermore, organizations should be aware of functional limitations when deploying generative AI tools:

 - Large training data: Large baseline data sets are required to effectively replicate and produce language with reasonable accuracy